 - Sea Urchin Pasta

-Of all the ocean creatures, the sea urchin has a huge following and loved all over the world.
+Of all the ocean creatures, the sea urchin has plenty supporters and is loved all over the world.
 Its edible part is very briny and has a sweet taste.
 This part is mixed with pasta to create a luscious taste.
 Enjoy it served hot in any restaurants across Spetses.

 - Greek meatballs with tzatziki

-This meal is made up of tender meatballs drizzled with the Greek yoghurt tzatziki sauce.
+This meal is made with tender meatballs drizzled with the Greek yoghurt tzatziki sauce.
 You can have it with chickpea salad, rice or even as an appetizer.
-This is one local Greek cuisine you will never go wrong with.
+This is one local Greek cuisine specialty you will never go wrong with.

 |Zogeria||Baltiza or Old Harbor|